keyboard_arrow_up

 Applications of Pneumatic Conveying Systems

-The food packaging industry is one of the sectors that depends on pneumatic conveying equipment to help meet its constant demands for high hygiene standards.
-Pneumatic conveying systems can be applied to transport various food varieties that may include rice, cereals, sugar, salt, animal and pet foods.
+The food packaging industry heavily relies on pneumatic conveying equipment to meet its rigorous hygiene standards.
+These systems are used to transport a variety of food products, including rice, cereals, sugar, salt, and both animal and pet foods.

 History of Pneumatic Conveying Systems